emacsmirror/turtles/docs/source/tutorial.rst

 clearer than going through key bindings, and in most cases, it works well.

-Some commands that rely on the specific environment provided by the command loop won't work if called directly.
-:ref:`:command <minibuffer>` can help with such commands, though it might be considered overkill here:
+Some commands that rely on the specific environment provided by the command loop won't work if called directly or even through :code:`execute-kbd-macro`. :ref:`:keys and :command <minibuffer>` can help with such tricky commands.
+Though it would be overkill here, you could do:

 .. code-block:: elisp